santuario/umba-example/README.md

 **TF-IDF Vectors as features**

 TF-IDF score represents the relative importance of a term in the document and the entire corpus.
 TF-IDF score is composed by two terms: the first computes the normalized Term Frequency (TF), the second term is the Inverse Document Frequency (IDF), computed as the logarithm of the number of the documents in the corpus divided by the number of documents where the specific term appears.
-TF-IDF Vectors can be generated at different levels of input tokens (words, characters, n-grams)
+TF-IDF Vectors can be generated at different levels of input tokens (words, characters, n-grams).

-* Word level: Matrix representing tf-idf scores of every term in different documents
+* Word level: Matrix representing TF-IDF scores of every term in different documents
 * N-Gram level: N-grams are the combination of N terms together.
-This Matrix representing tf-idf scores of N-grams
+Matrix representing TF-IDF scores of N-grams
-* Character level (n-char): Matrix representing tf-idf scores of character level n-grams in the corpus
+* Character level (n-char): Matrix representing TF-IDF scores of character level n-grams in the corpus